typebytes/angular-checklist/content/rxjs/use-ngifas.md

 # Problem

-An Observable is lazy by default but also unicast.
+An Observable is lazy and unicast by default.
 This means that for every subscription, the Observable is executed.
 If the Observable is triggering a backend call when subscribed to, the following code will trigger two backend calls.

 ```ts
 @Component({